 - SHG have legal powers to force access to properties to carry out a gas safety check to ensure neighbouring properties and residents are not put at risk.

 - Gas safety checks and repairs to gas heating systems are only carried out by appropriately qualified gas engineers

 - Customers are not permitted to fit their own gas fire or use Propane or Calor gas within their property

 - Electronic copies of gas safety certificates are retained as evidence

 SHG provide a 24/7 repairs service to ensure that any urgent gas repairs or safety issues can be addressed quickly.

 DO allow SHG access to your property for the annual gas safety check

-Ring the SHG Customer Safety Team TODAY if you think the test at your property may be due or you don’t know when it was last done – 0161 218 1944
+Ring the SHG Customer Safety Team today if you think the test at your property may be due or you do not know when it was last done – 0161 218 1944

 DO use a gas safe registered engineer to install a gas cooker